Gen Con: Early years

 The International Federation of Wargaming (IFW) hosted a number of small regional conventions in the months following its foundation in 1967, including the first annual club convention in Malvern, Pennsylvania, in August.
 Some IFW gamers in the Chicago area could not make the journey to Malvern, so they had an informal gathering that same weekend at the Lake Geneva, Wisconsin home of Gary Gygax.
 Later this gathering would come to be referred to as "Gen Con 0".

 In 1968, Gygax rented Lake Geneva's Horticultural Hall to hold a follow-up IFW convention, the Lake Geneva Wargames Convention, later known as the Gen Con gaming convention.
 The IFW, which Gygax co-founded, put up $35 of the $50 Horticultural Hall fee to sponsor this first Gen Con.
 Almost 100 people attended.
 At the second Gen Con in August 1969, Gygax met Rob Kuntz and Dave Arneson.
 During these early conventions, the events centered around board games and miniature wargames.

 Gen Con's name is a derivation of "Geneva Convention", due to the convention's origins in Lake Geneva.
 It is also a play on words, as the "Geneva Conventions" are a set of important international treaties regarding war, the subject of many of the early games.
 Starting in 1971, Gen Con was cosponsored by the Lake Geneva Tactical Studies Association.

 TSR

 Beginning in 1975, Gen Con was managed and hosted by TSR, Inc., original publisher of the Dungeons & Dragons role-playing game.
 During the following decade the event grew and was hosted at a variety of southern Wisconsin locations, including an American Legion Hall, George Williams College, and the former Lake Geneva Playboy Resort.
-In 1978 the convention moved to the University of Wisconsin–Parkside campus in Kenosha, where it remained through 1984.
+In 1978, the convention moved to the University of Wisconsin–Parkside campus in Kenosha, where it remained to 1984.

 A Gen Con West was held in California for only three years, 1976–1978.
-From 1978 to 1984, Gen Con South was held in Jacksonville, Florida, and Gen Con East was held in 1981 and 1982, first in Cherry Hill, New Jersey, and then in Chester, Pennsylvania.
+From 1978 to 1984, Gen Con South was held in Jacksonville, Florida.
+Gen Con East was held in 1981 and 1982, first in Cherry Hill, New Jersey, and then in Chester, Pennsylvania.

 MECCA

 In 1985, Gen Con moved to the Milwaukee Exposition & Convention Center & Arena (MECCA) in Milwaukee, due to a need for more space.
 After the move, attendance steadily rose from 5,000 to a peak of 30,000 in 1995, making Gen Con the premier event in the role-playing game industry.
 In 1992, Gen Con broke every previous attendance record for game conventions in the United States, with more than 18,000 people.
 Gen Con briefly joined with its primary competitor, the Origins Game Fair, and the two were run as a single convention in 1988.

-Wizards of the Coast debuted Magic: The Gathering at Gen Con in August 1993; the game proved extremely popular, selling out its supply of 2.5 million cards, which had been scheduled to last until the end of the year.
+Wizards of the Coast debuted Magic: The Gathering at Gen Con in August 1993.
+The game proved extremely popular, selling out its supply of 2.5 million cards, which had been scheduled to last until the end of the year.
 The ensuing collectible card game craze has been credited with generating the extra attendance that produced the 1995 record.